Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If a violation exists, the property owner or tenant is contacted and informed of the violation.
 The time allowed to resolve a violation depends on the complexity of the situation.
 A correction period of 7 to 30 days is given most of the time.

 Please keep in mind that many violations cannot be completed in one or two days.
 Some things that have accumulated over several years may take a few months to eliminate.
-We only contact the person who filed the complaint if it is necessary to obtain additional information, or to see if there were any further issues that need to be resolved.

 Generally, the enforcement of codes occurs on both a reactive (complaint from a community source) and a proactive (initiated by the inspector) basis.
 When a complaint is received, it is investigated; any other violations observed are also addressed.
 Additionally, any violations noted on neighboring properties are also addressed with the appropriate person.
 These include zoning ordinance, building code, and nuisance code violations.
 Our goal is to encourage both owners and tenants to voluntarily eliminate any violations that may exist so that Spearfish remains a city in which we can be proud to live.